standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 Add the CSS you require for your pattern in this file.

 * The filename must begin with an underscore (`_`) – without it the Sass processor will not consider it a partial.
-* The filename must have the same filename as the pattern template file but with a `.scss` suffix; in this example, `widget._scss`
+* The filename must have the same filename as the pattern template file but with a `.scss` suffix; in this example, `_widget.scss`.
 * The file must begin and end with the following comments:

 ```css